-# Lightning Network and BTCPay
+# Lightning Network (LN) and BTCPay Server

 After deploying BTCPay Server, you may want to experiment with an innovative second-layer payment system built on top of Bitcoin protocol - the Lightning Network (opens new window).